bbzfc/bbzfc/docs/project_roadmap.md

 The **bbzfc** project will follow the [semver](http://semver.org/) methodology for versioning.
 This means that by version 1.0.0, the project will have to be stable enough to be used in production.
-The plan is to have a minimally functioning **bbzfc** by version 1, and also a publicaly available **Battle Portal** to show case what th eproject can do.
+The plan is to have a minimally functioning **bbzfc** by version 1, and also a publicly available **Battle Portal** to show case what the project can do.
 This is pretty much what **Phase 1** is about.
 Also, by version 1.0.0 all of the public APIs (code wise, and service wise) will be stabilized.